allohamora/cli/README.md

 # CLI

-The [Allohamora](https://github.com/Allohamora) CLI is a command line interface with useful scripts for initialize projects and more, sorted by categories.
+The [Allohamora](https://github.com/Allohamora) CLI is a command line interface with scripts to initialize projects and more.
+Sorted by categories.

 ## Requirements